oguzhankaymak/Shoptiks/README.md

 ### Usage

-Login : You can enter any valid email and random password.
+Login: You can enter any valid email and random password.

 ## Test